cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 .. sidebar :: Hint

-   $USER is your username on sierra machine.
+   $USER is your username on the machine.

 Key management
 --------------